• HOME

 Is the power spot "Ryusendo Cave" a sacred place for lovers?

-Is the cold water Hyakkoi water?
+Is this cold water Hyakkoi Water?

-Does the third underground lake look heart-shaped?
+Does the Third Underground Lake look heart-shaped?

 Highlights of Ryusendo Cave

-Ryusendo Cave (stream inside the cave)
+Ryusendo Cave (a mountain stream inside the cave)

-Ryusendo Cave (stream inside the cave)
+Ryusendo Cave (a mountain stream inside the cave)

-Ryusendo Cave (Hyakken Corridor)
+Ryusendo Cave (Hyakuken Corridor)

-Ryusendo Cave (Hyakken Corridor)
+Ryusendo Cave (Hyakuken Corridor)

 Ryusendo Cave (Moon Palace)